-At NCLR, I wanted a magazine, not an academic journal, and it was with an eye towards stitching together well-written and well-researched thematic issues that we–Bertie, John Patterson, and I–developed what was one of the first creative nonfiction periodicals.
+At NCLR, I wanted a magazine, not an academic journal, and it was with an eye towards stitching together well-written and thoroughly researched thematic issues that we–Bertie, John Patterson, and I–developed what was one of the first creative nonfiction periodicals.
 There were then, more so than now, a number of excellent journals in North Carolina publishing poetry and fiction.
-We sought a place, and I believe found one, for publishing narratives that good readers, and not just academics, would enjoy, and in the process primarily published fiction and poetry by invitation only, and as part of a developing theme.
-The exception was our Wilmington Race Riot issue, a theme which began with an excerpt Philip Gerard sent us from his forthcoming Cape Fear Rising.
+We sought a place, and I believe found one, for publishing narratives that good readers, and not just academics, would enjoy, and in the process published fiction and poetry by invitation only, and as part of a developing theme.
+The lone exception was our Wilmington Race Riot issue, a theme which began with an excerpt Philip Gerard sent us from his forthcoming Cape Fear Rising.

 One of the most gratifying experiences of my tenure at NCLR was watching Bertie’s interests turn towards creative nonfiction, and seeing how good she got, and how much joy she brought to such subjects as Manly Wade Wellman and our literary cats issue, neither of which would have happened without her smart drive.

 • • •

 Easy work is fixing your sentences and trimming your word count, as drastically as you’ll let me without altering what you’ve said.
 Tightening rarely hurts.
 A little harder is eliminating all the times you refer to yourself, that “I” point of view.
 Active verbs, setting, some context help, as does, especially, knowing who’s behind the mask of that “I.” Close-read editing like this is one way of proceeding.

 A third-party global view of structure and how your narrative engages, moves, and resolves is another.
 Or something in between.